greg-raven/Uncommon-Sense/_posts/2020-10-30-education-is-a-weapon.md

 ---
-title: 'Education is a weapon'
+title: "Education is a weapon"
 layout: post
 categories:
 - education